-BCA LRS (leukocyte reduction system) Chambers:
+BCA LRS (leukocyte reduction system) Chambers

-Both of the BCA LRS Chamber products are removed from the donor-specific consumable kit used during a leukapheresis procedure.
-This filter captures the leukocytes and is often disposed of unless we can provide them to researchers who want to use them for research.
-The filter (which we call a Leukocyte Reduction System Chamber – or LRS Chamber for short) is rich in leukocytes with a low neutraphil count.
+Both of the BCA LRS Chamber products are removed from the donor-specific consumable kit used during a plateletpheresis procedure.
+This Chamber captures the leukocytes and is often disposed of unless we can provide them to researchers who want to use them for research.
+The Chamber (which we call a Leukocyte Reduction System Chamber – or LRS Chamber for short) is rich in leukocytes with a low neutraphil count.
 This a fresh product snipped out of the consumable set and shipped same or next-day.
 Many researchers prefer these chambers over buffy coats because of the concentration of PBMCs (peripheral blood mononuclear cells).

 Click here to proceed to the ORDERING section/page for product listings and ordering forms.

-BCA LRS Chamber Description:
+About BCA LRS Chambers

 The Luekocyte Reduction System (LRS) chambers, is part of the disposable kit used when perform a leukapheresis collection on the TrimaAccel® machine for therapeutic platelet transfusions.
 The cone is used to separate the leukocytes prior to platelet transfusion to reduce rejection.
 The leukocyte-filled cone is often disposed of unless it can be used for research purposes as it is rich in leukocytes with low neutrophil concentration.
 Following a simple procedure the cells can be drained and then further separated depending on the intended use.
 The material in the cone is properly and fully consented for non-clinical, research use.